Alex-mumo/MovieApp/README.md

-##MovieApp App to show a list of movies
+##MovieApp App to display a list of latest movies